 - Competitive fixed interest rates

-- Banks have varying loan rates, a lot of shopping around to find the best one.
+- Banks have varying loan rates – you’ll have to shop around to find the best deal